Teaching Artist Opportunities

 - Projects are typically held at Studio 39 in Annapolis

-Opportunity for Extended Day Applied Arts Teaching Residencies
+Opportunity for Apex Plus Applied Arts Teaching Residencies

-Teaching artists in a variety of arts disciplines are sought for residencies in Applied Arts courses (technique acquisition and craft development) in support of the PVA High School Extended Day program.
+Teaching artists in a variety of arts disciplines are sought for residencies in Applied Arts courses (technique acquisition and craft development) in support of Apex Plus, the Apex Arts High School Extended Day program.

-- Serve between 7-24 classes, 1 to 2 days a week, 10-30 students per class, over an extended period of time
+- Serve between 15-25 classes, 2 days a week per class, 10-30 students per class, over an extended period of time

 - Will be scheduled within our trimester structure (Fall, Winter, Spring) during the school year